-CAPS Independent Advocacy provides independent individual advocacy to:
+CAPS Independent Advocacy provides individual issue-based independent advocacy to:

-- people aged between 18-65 and resident in East Lothian or Midlothian, (whether in the community or in a hospital), who need support to have their voice heard due to mental health issues or drug or alcohol use;
+- people aged between 18-65 and resident in East Lothian or Midlothian in the community or in a hospital who need support to have their voice heard due to mental health issues or drug or alcohol use;

 - people aged 18-65 experiencing an eating disorder who live anywhere in Lothian;

-- and people aged 16-65 who identify as LGBTQIA+ who live in Midlothian and East Lothian.
+- people aged 16-65 who identify as LGBTQIA+ who live in Midlothian, Edinburgh, or East Lothian.

-CAPS provides independent collective advocacy to people with experience of mental health issues across Lothian:
+CAPS provides independent collective advocacy to following groups:

-- Lothian collective advocacy groups include: Eating Disorders; Personality Disorder; Psychosis; Trauma; Oor Mad History; Arts as Advocacy and the Peer Forum;
+- Lothian: Eating Disorders; Personality Disorder; Psychosis; Trauma; Oor Mad History; Arts as Advocacy and the Peer Forum – all for people aged 18-65.

 Additional info: